 - Rajiv Mohan, director of international outreach, School of Medicine

-- Cassandra Siela, director of international programs, College of Engineering
+- Cassandra Siela, senior international programs and recruitment consultant, College of Engineering

 - Michael Volz, associate teaching professor and coordinator of Chinese, Department of German and Russian Studies